 Mon – Fri 8.00 – 17.00

-GWP Group take pride in offering an environmental advantage to each and every one of the businesses it works with.
+GWP Group takes pride in being an environmentally friendly packaging company – allowing us to offer an environmental advantage to each and every one of our customers.
 Businesses just like yours.

-This is seen in a proven record in helping the environment, through the intelligent design and manufacture of corrugated cardboard packaging and other environmentally friendly packaging products.
+This is seen in a proven record in helping the environment, through the intelligent design and manufacture of sustainable and environmentally friendly packaging products.

-GWP were one of the first packaging companies in the UK to gain the ISO 14001 accreditation but this in itself is only a small part of the company’s focus on the environment impact of your packaging.
+For example, GWP were one of the first packaging companies in the UK to gain the ISO 14001 accreditation.
+But this in itself is only a small part of our focus on minimising the environmental impact of your packaging.

 By installing automatic waste collection as part of the manufacturing process and actively encouraging a waste-free process throughout the company, GWP are amongst the greenest packaging companies in the UK.